 Here's a look at Capsule's quick search feature, which allows you to find anything you're looking for across the entire CRM, like a phrase used in a note or email.

-If you're set on starting with a free option, I'd personally begin with HubSpot.
-My second choice would be Zoho CRM.
-These may not be specifically made for insurance agents, but they're the next best thing.
+If you're set on starting with a free option, we recommend IntegrityCONNECT.
+Our second choice would be Hubspot or Zoho CRM.
+They may not be specifically made for insurance agents, but they're the next best thing.

 Once you've chosen a CRM and have moved over all of your data, you'll feel a massive sense of relief.

 It does take some time to set up all of your processes, especially if you want to do automations or workflows.
-But it's a short investment of time in the beginning to enjoy loads of time back once it's up and running.
+But it's a short investment of time once it's up and running, optimizing your work flow.

 CRM software can also be a huge stress relief during AEP.
 You're so much more organized, which is critical for the busiest time of the year.